 Store leftovers in the fridge for up to 3 - 4 days, best in an airtight container.
 Reheat in a pot on the stovetop, adding a dash of water, or in the microwave.

 Tofu curry is also suitable for freezing.
 The texture of the tofu will change slightly, becoming chewier, but that's normal.
 To freeze, let the vegan curry cool down completely.
 Then transfer it into a freezer-friendly container and freeze for up to 3 months.

-Thaw it in the refrigerator (it'll take about half a day), in the microwave, or in a pot on the stovetop.
-In this case, though the heat should be very low.
+Thaw it in the refrigerator (it'll take about half a day), in the microwave, or a pot on the stovetop.
+In this case, though, the heat should be very low.

 - 2 tablespoons olive oil